the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-Second, styling for your components in the App file.
+Second, styling for your components in the App file:

 {title="src/App.css",lang="css"}
 ~~~~~~~~